asetalias/amibot/README.md

 ## _What's next for Amibot ?_
 - Integrating more features provided by the Amizone API
 - Allow students to schedule daily delivery of Class Schedule and Attendance
-- Class Schedule updates will be sent via WhatsApp message
+- Class Schedule updates to be sent via WhatsApp message